Cognigy/Documentation/docs/en/docs/agent-assist/voice/transfer-node.md

 ### Transcription Webhook

-The **Transcription Webhook** should be set to the Endpoint URL of the Webhook Endpoint that the Agent Assist Workspace flow uses to send the transcription.
+The **Transcription Webhook** should be set to the Endpoint URL of the Webhook Endpoint that the AI Copilot Workspace flow uses to send the transcription.

 ### Custom SIP Headers